 - Sharkfin style: Swai is a type of pangasius or shark catfish.
 Although they’re not actually sharks, these catfish all feature a dorsal fin and a silvery, shark-like appearance.

 Classification and Scientific Name

 The scientific name for swai fish is Pangasianodon hypophthalmus.
 In Vietnam, they are often referred to as tra fish; they may also be mistaken for the related basa, or Pangasius bocourti.
 When they’re not being sold as livestock, these silver creatures are frequently called iridescent sharks for their glowing fins and shark-like appearance.

 Iridescent sharks belong to the Actinopterygii class and Pangasiidae family of shark catfish.
 They are related to American catfish, but they are distinguished by their shark-like dorsal fins.
 In reference to their scientific name, shark catfish are also frequently called pangasius by members of the research community.

-Iridescent sharks are a type of Asian catfish with silver scales, beige skin, and small whiskers.
-Like other shark catfish, pangasius have a small dorsal fin on the top of their bodies.
+Iridescent sharks are Asian catfish with silver scales, beige skin, and small whiskers.
+Like other shark catfish, pangasius has a small dorsal fin on the top of their bodies.
 The edges of a pangasius’ fins glow faintly underwater, making them a popular choice for aquariums.

 Iridescent sharks are native to Asia and are most commonly found within the country of Vietnam.
 Most wild pangasius lives in the Mekong river, where they swim upstream from the Maeklong basin.
 Some pangasius also swims downstream into the Chao Phraya.